Monthly Doctor’s Blog: Chocolate Toxicity

 1) Size matters – Small amounts of milk chocolate certainly will not kill your dog and may not even harm him/her, however the size of your dog, the concentration of theobromine in the chocolate and the amount ingested play a huge part in how they will be affected.

 2) Call – When in doubt about something your pet has ingested, including chocolate, call a poison control center, your veterinarian or the closest emergency vet.
-My favorite is the ASPCA Poison Control Center http://www.aspca.org/pet-care/poison-control/.
+My favorite is the ASPCA Poison Control Center https://www.aspca.org/pet-care/poison-control/.
 It is cheaper than an ER vet visit and they have trained veterinarians on duty 24 hours a day with a comprehensive list of possible pet toxins and how to proceed if ingested.

 Further reading: